AcademySoftwareFoundation/opencue.io/content/en/docs/Reference/commands/pycuerun.md

   Submit and launch OpenCue jobs
 ---

-This page lists the arguments and flags you can specifiy for the `pycuerun` command.
+This page lists the arguments and flags you can specify for the `pycuerun` command.
 You can run `pycuerun` to launch OpenCue outline jobs and frames.
 To submit a job to OpenCue, you must first create an outline script.